The SAGA Survey. II. Building a Statistical Sample of Satellite Systems around Milky Way-like Galaxies: Properties of Satellite Galaxies

-Five of the SAGA satellites are formally in the ultra-diffuse regime (defined by \citealt{vandokkum2015} as $R_{\rm eff} > 1.5$\,kpc and $\mu_{g,0} > 24$\,mag\,arcsec$^{-2}$, which translates to $\mueff > 24.7$\,mag\,arcsec$^{-2}$ assuming a $n$=1 S{\'e}rsic profile \citep{Graham2005} and average $(g-r)_o$ = 0.4).
-This region is in the upper right corner of \autoref{fig:sat_properties} left panel (shown as dotted lines), and includes the Sagittarius Dwarf Spheroidal Galaxy of the MW.
-None of the SAGA satellites approach the size or surface brightness of M31's ultra-diffuse satellite And\,XIX although this galaxy is below our absolute magnitude limit \citep{Collins2020}.
-We also find a small number of ultra-diffuse galaxies in our larger low-redshift galaxy sample.
+Five of the SAGA satellites are formally in the ultradiffuse regime, defined by \citet{vandokkum2015} as $R_{\rm eff} > 1.5$\,kpc and $\mu_{g,0} > 24$\,mag\,arcsec$^{-2}$, which translates to $\mueff > 24.7$\,mag\,arcsec$^{-2}$ assuming an $n$=1 S{\'e}rsic profile \citep{Graham2005} and average $(g-r)_o$ = 0.4.
+This region is in the upper right corner of \autoref{fig:sat_properties} (left panel; shown as dotted lines) and includes the Sagittarius dwarf spheroidal galaxy of the MW.
+None of the SAGA satellites approach the size or surface brightness of M31's ultradiffuse satellite And\,XIX although this galaxy is below our absolute magnitude limit \citep{Collins2020}.
+We also find a small number of ultradiffuse galaxies (UDGs) in our larger low-redshift galaxy sample.

-The right panel of \autoref{fig:sat_properties} shows no clear trend between color and surface brightness, especially if one considers the set of unconfirmed potential satellites.
-We find that the color distribution of MW satellites is similar to that of SAGA satellites.
-In the upper left panel of \autoref{fig:sat_ew_radial} we plot the color--magnitude relation of SAGA satellites.
+The right panel of \autoref{fig:sat_properties} and the upper left panel of \autoref{fig:sat_ew_radial} show, respectively, the color--surface brightness and color--magnitude relations of the SAGA satellites.
+In both cases, slight trends exist when only confirmed satellites are considered, but the trends diminish when the unconfirmed satellites are taken into account.
+The slight trends are likely driven by a few very faint and blue confirmed satellites ($(g-r)_o < 0.2$; note that some of these are below our formal magnitude limit).
+Overall, the color distribution of the SAGA satellites is similar to that of the MW satellites.
 Due to the luminosity--metallicity relationship \citep{Kirby2013}, we might expect a trend of bluer colors with decreasing satellite luminosity.
-We do not see this trend, especially when considering the unconfirmed satellites, likely due to the competing trend of increased quenching for the fainter satellites.
+We do not see this trend when the unconfirmed satellites are included, likely due to the competing trend of increased quenching for the fainter satellites.
 We will discuss this in detail in the next subsection.